KamWithK/exSTATic/README.md

 ![Pace Per](example_screenshots/pace_per_graph.png)

 *On a side note exSTATic makes use of modern technology to additionally eliminate a few other common painpoints with reading workflows like needing to use a clipboard (exSTATic doesn't use the clipboard and instead makes use of custom integrations)!*

+**WARNING:** Textractor needs to be open with the TextractorSender extension at all times otherwise the extension will crash

 # Manual Data Overrides